Railway signal: Lamp proving

 When lamps fail, this can result in aspects that are less restrictive (high speed) than when the lamps are correctly lit.
 This is potentially dangerous.

 For example, in UK practice, if a white "feather" indicator fails, the low speed feather combined with a green light, which is low speed, becomes a green light on its own, which is high speed.
 A lamp proving relay would detect the reduction in current when more than two lamps are not working in a failed feather indicator, and prevent the green from showing.
 It can also display an indication on the signaller's panel.

 Due to this possibility, most signals are configured to be failsafe.

 For example, a flashing aspect can be used to display a less restrictive signal.
 In this case, if the relay that controls the flashing fails, the signal becomes more restricting.
-A flashing yellow, in Canada and the United States, at least on the top or middle heads if there is more than one light, means advance clear to stop (or alternatively advance approach) which means expect the next signal to be clear but not the one after.
-A solid yellow means clear to stop (or alternatively approach) which means expect the next signal to be stop.
+A flashing yellow, in Canada and the United States, is part of an advance clear to stop indication, which means the second signal ahead is stop.
+A solid yellow means clear to stop, which means the next signal ahead is stop.